0xOucan/celo-mind-dn/README.md

 ## 🌟 Overview

-MictlAI is an AI-powered cross-chain bridge that connects the Base and Arbitrum networks through both web and Telegram interfaces.
+MictlAI is an AI-powered cross-chain bridge that connects the Base, Arbitrum, and Mantle networks through both web and Telegram interfaces.
 Our platform uses advanced AI and Agent Orchestration to provide:

-- 🌉 Seamless cross-chain transfers between Base and Arbitrum
+- 🌉 Seamless cross-chain transfers between Base, Arbitrum, and Mantle
 - ⚛️ Bidirectional atomic swaps for trustless token exchanges
 - 📈 Real-time market insights for informed decisions
 - 🤖 Intelligent AI assistance for navigating blockchain interoperability